 Much of the time, MVP doesn’t cause any problems.
 Rarely, blood can leak the wrong way through the floppy valve.
 This can lead to palpitations, shortness of breath, chest pain, and other symptoms.
 (Palpitations are feelings that your heart is skipping a beat, fluttering, or beating too hard or too fast.)

-Why Choose Cooper for Mitral Valve Prolapse Treatment
+Why Choose Cardiac Partners for Mitral Valve Prolapse Treatment

 - Our multidisciplinary team of cardiovascular experts provides the most advanced and comprehensive care in the region for patients with heart valve defects and disease.